notarioethan/CS146/HW/HW11/HW11explanation.md

         - if so, add those coordinates to the queue
     - change this pixel's color to the desired color
 - return the image

+## Follow-up Question:
+Now that you've solved the problem with one approach, can you think of how to solve it using another approach?
+It should be fairly straightforward to do, once you've solved the question once.

+### Approach(not implemented):
+- instead of a while loop, use a recursive helper function
+    - add # of rows, # of columns, color as additional parameters
+    - otherwise the same function as the while loop